Keflon/FunctionZero.Maui.Controls/README.md

 for an example of how to provide a *collection* of `TreeItemDataTemplate` instances to your TemplateProvider.

 ## Styling the TreeNodeContainer
-Do this if you want to change the way the whole Tree-Node is drawn, e.g. to change the *indent*, or replace the *chevron*.
+Do this if you want to change the way the whole Tree-Node is drawn, e.g. to replace the *chevron*.
 It is a two-step process.
 1. Create a `ControlTemplate` for a `TreeNodeZero`
 1. Apply it to the `TreeViewZero`